 Position the Valve

-Maneuver the valve into position.
-Sometimes it's difficult to get the valve into place in the wall because the space is tight, so do it only once, if possible.
-Also be careful not to drop the valve in the wall as you put it into place.
+Maneuver the valve into position inside the wall.
+Sometimes it's difficult to get the valve into place, so be careful not to drop the valve as you position it inside the wall.

-Tip: Some people like to tie wire onto the valve so that if they do drop it, they can pull it back up.
+- Tip: Some people like to tie wire onto the valve so it can be easily retrieved if it is dropped inside the wall.

 Lastly, install the trim and handle.
-Set the cover plate, then screw on cartridge sleeve.
-The handle goes on last and you are done!
+Position the cover plate, then screw on cartridge sleeve.
+The handle goes on last.